We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Defining Cost of Living

 The cost of living determines how much you will have to pay to live in a specific country, state, city, or town.
-People often use it to compare how expensive it is to live in various locations, so those considering moving use cost of living calculations and estimates.
+People often use it to compare how expensive it is to live in various locations.

 Economists determine the costs of living by researching the prices of goods that people need to survive in various locations.
 Many people rely on the cost-of-living measure provided by the consumer price index (CPI), published by the Bureau of Labor Statistics (BLS).
 However, there are many other cost-of-living estimates and calculators available online that are posted by other industries.